ancillaryfactory/Topic-Manager/readme.txt

 == Changelog ==
+Version 1.9:

+* Redesigned admin grid for more readability
+* One click to create draft post from topic

 Version 1.8:

 * Added single/multi-author options.
 When the single author option is selected, the Author fields are hidden, along with the option to send a message to another author